arma-ukraine/reforger/README.md

 # Notes

 * [Reforger Shop System](https://github.com/ekudmada/Reforger-Shop-System) "Purchase" button does nothing:
  - If you have your own player controller prefab you must add the ADM_PlayerShopManager component to it.
 This controls communicating to the server to request purchasing.
 The project overrides the DefaultPlayerControllerMP prefab to achieve this.
+Player controller is specified in the GameMode object properties.

 * In order to save data for the custom component on a prefab you need to:
  - https://github.com/Arkensor/EnfusionPersistenceFramework/blob/armareforger/docs/custom-component.md